When you first think of Sardinia you’re probably imagining delicious food, friendly people, and ancient ruins.

 The Orosei Gulf is where you’ll find one of the most beautiful wrecks in the whole of the Mediterranean, the KT12 as well as the wonderful Nasello.

 Although the Blue Marino caves are only accessible to certified cave divers, there’s still plenty of incredible sites for those without technical qualifications.

 San Pietro & Sant’antioco, West Sardinia

-These 2 islands off the west coast are Sardinia’s best-kept scuba diving secrets.
-With sightings of enormous bluefin tuna, bottlenose dolphins and manta rays, this is the best place to go for incredible wildlife.
+Located on the west coast, these two spots are Sardinia’s best-kept scuba diving secrets.
+With sightings of enormous bluefin tuna, bottlenose dolphins and, manta rays, this is the best place to go for incredible wildlife.

 The Best Dive Sites in Sardinia